About the UHV Here For You Campaign

 - Features resources for LGBTQ community members supported by the LGBTQ Coordinator.

-March: Real-World Safety Month
+March: Human Rights Awareness and Real-World Safety Month

 - Take Back the Night features events to promote awareness and prevention of sexual assault each March.
+Can request training for best practices for online dating as led by an Equal Opportunity trainer and/or Health Educator.

 April: Sexual Assault Awareness Month